wdenton/laertes/README.md

 While I'm at it, let me recommend two other useful tools: [curl](http://curl.haxx.se/) and [jsonlint](https://github.com/zaach/jsonlint).

-These commands are meant for Debian/Ubuntu, so you'll have to adapt them to your system if you run something different:

     $ sudo apt-get install curl
     $ sudo apt-get install npm
 	$ npm install jsonlint -g

+All of these installation commands are meant for Debian/Ubuntu; adapt them to your system if you run something different.

 ## Installation